 I always gave my brushes a quick swipe on some scrap paper to make sure I had juuust enough polish clinging to the bristles before applying it to the nail.
 But again, if you accidentally glob on too much, you can take it down a notch with a little acetone-free remover.
 This one is a little less time-intensive compared to the watercolour gradient: if you layer too much, you risk losing the distressed effect from the white base polish peeking through, so fewer layers is best.
 I used the same polishes as the watercolour gradient, except I swapped out Sittin' Pretty for Revlon Colorstay Gel Envy in Winning Streak.

-Which look do you prefer?
-Personally I dig the watercolour gradient more, but both methods are a pain to clean up after!
+both methods are a pain to clean up after!
 Nail polish all over my fingers and cuticles, and you can still see traces of it in the photos if you look close enough D: I've picked up a bottle of white school glue since then so that I don't have to scrub down my poor fingers with acetone again (a post about this to come!)